post-hero-img

 Below, you can see the mobile site search design on vaadin.com.

-A practical mobile search UI example
+a practical mobile search ui design example

-Make Your Search Accessible
+2. Make Your Search Accessible

 Another aspect that is easily overlooked is accessibility.
 Naturally, your site search (and the rest of your website) must be designed and built to be accessible to people with impairments.
 Depending on the country in which you operate, you may need to adhere to specific accessibility standards.
 So, there are at least two good reasons why you should care about the topic.